 As the pulp is breached, it may become infected, further inflaming the nerves.
 This inflammation can cause such intense, relentless discomfort that the child is unable to sleep at night.
 The youngster may also develop an abscess on the gums near the decayed tooth.
 In addition, the child may experience facial swelling and increased body temperature.

 Avoid an Invasive Treatment

 The early treatment of a pediatric cavity can help prevent the decay from spreading.
-A small cavity may be treated with a simple filling.
+A small cavity is easily treated with a simple filling.
 However, as the cavity grows, it may require more extensive treatments.
-A larger filling may be needed, and the tooth may need to be covered by a dental crown.
+With a larger cavity comes a larger filling.
+The tooth may need to be covered by a dental crown.